 Regardless, you can expect the Fed to slowly but surely continue pursuing normalization, although at a significantly slower pace than once anticipated.

 But remember, we’re currently living in the third longest bull market the U.S. has ever seen, and we’re long overdue for a correction.
 Meanwhile, the Fed is embarking on a quest to undo the largest experiment of monetary easing in history.
 Even if the Fed tightens policy at a crawling pace, it could still be too fast for the economy to handle.

 And what happened the last time the Fed tightened policy too fast?
 Look back to the early 1980s, and you’ll find your answer: The economy instantly slumped into a recession.
 Stocks, bonds, and nearly every other traditional investment instrument took a nosedive.
 But gold prices did the exact opposite.

 Now, history may be about to repeat itself.
-And once again, physical gold and silver could be the smartest way to hedge yourself against the monumental risk of a Fed-fueled downturn.federal reserve, fomc, janet yellen
+And once again, physical gold and silver could be the smartest way to hedge yourself against the monumental risk of a Fed-fueled downturn.Featured, federal reserve, fomc, janet yellen